yourWaifu/sleepy-discord/source/faq.html.md

 This is because Sleepy Discord started out as a c library, and it was then never touched ever again.

 ## Why a custom json parser?
-It's understandable why this question comes up, because "reinventing the wheel" is considered bad, and all because the existing wheel have already been tested in lots of circumstances and situations.
-But please, stop asking "Use a real json parser", because that's not happening unless the custom json parser really needs to be replaced because of some feature that gets added and that would requite a rewrite of the whole thing to get working.
+It's understandable why this question comes up, because "reinventing the wheel" is considered bad, and all because the existing wheel has already been tested in lots of circumstances and situations.
+But please stop asking "Use a real json parser", because that's not happening unless the custom json parser really needs to be replaced because some feature gets added and that would require a rewrite of the whole thing to get working.

-Json is a big part of the Discord api, everything Discord sends back is in json.
-As Discord only sends json in a current way, assumptions can be made that can be used to speed up the json parsing.
+Json is a big part of the Discord API, everything Discord sends is in json.
+Because Discord only sends json in a current way, assumptions can be made that can be used to speed up the json parsing.
 I wouldn't say that it's faster or better then Rapid json, but it is fast.
 Plus the user wouldn't be directly using the json parser to use the library, so it didn't seem to really matter.